-To extend the room, press and hold the slide out button.
-The voice modulator will activate and say, "Your lock arms are unlocking.
-Please be certain all seats, chairs, and other obstacles clear of the slide out area".
+To extend the room, make certain the coach is plugged into shore power or is under generator power, then press and hold the slide out button.
 The power lock arms will retract into their housings, and the room will begin to extend approximately 10 seconds after the voice begins.
 It will continue to run until it reaches the end of its travel, or until you release the slide out switch.